davidbrochart/flow_acc_3s/README.md

-[HydroSHEDS](https://www.hydrosheds.org) provides flow directions at 3sec
-resolution, but flow accumulation is only available at 30s and 15s resolutions.
+[HydroSHEDS](https://www.hydrosheds.org) provides flow directions at 3 seconds resolution, but flow accumulation is only available at 30s and 15s resolutions.
 This is an attempt to fill that gap.